 Sorry, Master Sergeant, it's a little too big.

 Many countries have specific weight and size maximums.
-You can find them all, along with the systems for how weight and dimensions are calculated, here.
+You can find them all here.

 Keep It Simple

 Currently, the strictest maximums (which apply to such countries as the UK, Japan, Belgium and others) are a weight of 66 pounds, a length of 66 inches, and a “dimensions sum” of 118 inches.
 Stay under those and you should be able to ship to any country on the GSP’s list.

 Is the eBay International Shipping Program Worth It?

 Absolutely.
 Although it takes some time to learn, eBay’s Global Shipping Program gives you access to an enormous audience while dealing with most of the extra headaches—and at no extra charge to you.